 The U.S. Underwriters and the International Managers have entered into an Agreement Between U.S. Underwriters and International Managers pursuant to which each U.S. Underwriter has agreed that, as part of the distribution of the shares of Common Stock offered in the U.S. Offering, (i) it is not purchasing any such shares for the account of anyone other than a U.S. or Canadian Person (as defined below), and (ii) it has not offered or sold, will not offer, sell, resell or deliver, directly or indirectly, any such shares or distribute any prospectus relating to the U.S. Offering to anyone other than a U.S. or Canadian Person.
-In addition, pursuant to such Agreement, each International Manager has agreed that, as part of the distribution of the shares of Common Stock offered in the International Offering, (i) it is not purchasing any such shares for the account of a U.S. or Canadian Person, and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or distribute any prospectus relating to the International Offering to any U.S. or Canadian Person.
+In addition, pursuant to such Agreement, each International Manager has agreed that, as part of the distribution of the shares of Common Stock offered in the International Offering, (i) it is not purchasing any such shares for the account of a U.S. or Canadian Person, and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or distribute any prospectus relating to the International Offering. (i) it is not purchasing the shares of the account of a U.S. or Canadian Person, and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or distribute any prospectus relating to the International Offering to any Despectus relating to the International Offering to any Despectus relating to the International Offering to any U.S. or Canadian Person.

 The foregoing limitations do not apply to stabilization transactions or to certain other transactions specified in the Underwriting Agreements and the Agreement Between U.S. Underwriters and International Managers, including (i) certain purchases and sales between U.S. Underwriters and the International Managers, (ii) certain offers, sales, resales, deliveries or distributions to or through investment advisors or other persons exercising investment discretion, (iii) purchases, offers or sales by a U.S. Underwriter who is also acting as an International Manager or by an International Manager who is also acting as a U.S. Underwriter and (iv) other transactions specifically approved by the U.S. Representatives and the Lead Managers.
-As used herein, the term "Ú.S. or Canadian Person" means any resident or citizen of the United States or Canada, any corporation, partnership or other entity created or organized in or under the laws of the United States or Canada or any political subdivision thereof, or any estate or trust the income of which is subject to United States or Canadian federal income taxation regardless of the source, the term "United States" means the United States of America (including the District of Columbia) and its territories, its possessions and other areas subject to its jurisdiction, and the term "Canada" means Canada, its provinces, its territories, its possessions and other areas subject to its
+As used herein, the term "Ú.S. or Canadian Person" means any resident or citizen of the United States or Canada, any corporation, partnership or other entity created or organized in or under the laws of the United States or Canada or any political subdivision thereof, or any estate or trust the income of which is subject to United States or Canadian federal income taxation regardless of the source, the term "United States" means the United States of America (including the District of Columbia) and its territories, its possessions and other areas subject to its jurisdiction, and the term "Canada" means Canada, its provinces, its territories, its possessions and other areas subject to its jurisdiction.